-Giving birth to a premature or other high-risk baby (or babies) does not mean you cannot breastfeed.
+Giving birth to a premature or other high-risk baby (or babies) does not mean you can't breastfeed.
 Actually, the opposite may be the case.
 There is even more reason to provide your own milk for, and eventually breastfeed, a premature or a sick newborn.
 Providing your milk for your baby lets you participate in your baby's healthcare in a very crucial way.
 Because the benefits of mother's milk are so important to the high-risk newborn, you are able to do something for your baby that no one else can.

 Online Medical Reviewer: